conda/conda-lock/docs/pixi-migration.md

 Then each named environment is solved for independently.

 There is also a default environment, and it can be overridden.
-We override the default environment to include all categories.
+For convenience, we override the default environment to include all categories.

-...

-#### The default feature
+#### The default feature and environment

-Explain the implicit default feature, and how it is used by `pixi.toml` tables that do not specify a feature.

-Also explain the default environment.
+Dependencies specified under `[dependencies]` or `[pypi-dependencies]` are grouped into the default feature.

-All environments implicitly include the default feature!
+All environments implicitly include the default feature.

+In contrast, the `default` environment is simply the environment that is used when no environment is specified.
+Unless otherwise specified, the `default` environment includes only the default feature.
+But in practice, one often wants to default to a "batteries-included" environment.

 ## Infrastructure